magento/merchdocs/src/catalog/navigation-breadcrumb-trail.md

 ![]({% link images/images/storefront-breadcrumb-trail.png %}){: .zoom}
 _Breadcrumb Trail_

-## Common types of breadcrumbs
+## General types of bread crumbs

-There are three main types of breadcrumbs, each with slightly different flows.
-Below are 3 ways you can implement breadcrumbs effectively on your website.
+Breadcrumbs can be divided into three main types, which differ in their purpose.
+The essence and main principles of the implementation of each type of bread crumbs are described below.

 ### Hierarchy-based breadcrumbs

-This is considered the most widely used type of bread crumbs.
-Hierarchy-based breadcrumbs tell customers where they are within the site structure.
-Each text link is for a page that is one level higher than the right one.
+This kind of breadcrumbs are based on the category hierarchy set up on the site.
+The chains presented tell the user at what structural level they are.
+In this case, each text link is intended for a page that is one level higher than the previous one.

 Example: `Men > Tops > Hoodies & Sweatshirts`

-This type of breadcrumbs helps users easily see where they are in the architecture of your site.
-Navigating to pages at a lower or higher level also becomes much more convenient when you can interact with every part of the navigation chain.
+This type of breadcrumb helps users easily see which category level they are in and provide easy navigation between catalog pages.

 ### History-based breadcrumbs

-A history (or path) based breadcrumb is the same idea as a browser 'Back' button.
-This allows users to quickly return to the previous pages they visited, with all their choices unchanged.
+History (or path) -based navigation is similar to the back button in a browser.
+This allows users to quickly return to the previous pages they have visited without changes.

-This type of breadcrumb link is useful when customers simply want to quickly return to a previous page after applying a few filters on a category page.
-It uses the actual click path, not location.
+This type of breadcrumbs is useful when customers want to return to a previous page after selecting multiple filters on a category page.

 Example: `Home > What's New > Gear > Bags`

 ### Attribute-based breadcrumbs

-This type of breadcrumb shows customers which attributes they have clicked on.
-The most significant difference between attribute-based and hierarchical breadcrumbs is that they not only list your path but also represent the filters you choose for the product (price, quality, color, etc.).
-You can also deselect product filters right from the navigation bar.
+This type of angry crumbs displays the attributes selected on the category page.
+The main difference from the previous types is that the attribute-based breadcrumbs represent the filters and options you have selected in the navigation layer for certain products (price, quality, color, etc.).

 Example: `Home > Suits > All Suits > Refined by > Slim Fit`